 According to WikiTravel, Siesta Beach “has one of the most beautiful beaches in North America and possibly the world.”

 “Unlike beaches elsewhere that are made up mostly of pulverized coral, Siesta Beach’s sand is 99% quartz.
 Even on the hottest days, the sand is so reflective that it feels cool underfoot.
 It’s estimated that the sand on Siesta Beach and Crescent Beach on Siesta Key is millions of years old, having its origin in the Appalachians and flowing down the rivers from the mountains until it eventually was deposited on the shores of Siesta Key.

 Shallow water depth in the near shore area…makes this one of the safest beaches in the county and great for small children. ” Wikipedia

 Siesta Key is an eight-mile-long barrier island approximately 55 miles south of Tampa, Florida.
 It sits between Sarasota Bay and the Gulf of Mexico, and is connected to the Sarasota mainland by two bridges.
 Originally named “Sarasota Key” around 1513, the name changed to “Siesta Key” in the 1920’s.
 The current population is only approximately 6,500.

 All the conveniences are easily accessible, but Siesta Key still offers a feeling of old Florida.
-Locals treasure the pristine beaches with wild sea oats and mangroves providing a protected habitat for native island birds, as well as the dolphins, manatees and other aquatic wildlife living just offshore.
-BeachPoint provides a welcoming home for native birds, plants, turtles and other wildlife.
+Locals treasure the beaches with wild sea oats and mangroves that offer a protected habitat for native island birds, dolphins, manatees and other aquatic wildlife.
+BeachPoint – with lush foliage – provides a welcoming home for native birds, plants, turtles and other wildlife.